IshaanPan/Portfolio_Manager/README.md

 the stocks owned, the total portfolio value is known.
 Method in the class from construct_tracker() onwards were made by AI, but everything else was hand coded by me.
 The following output can be seen from this code:
 <img width="1000" height="600" alt="Figure_1" src="https://github.com/user-attachments/assets/a57c8bf4-b044-441d-a4bb-1a0171c29c4b" />

+For comparison, at the same time as this image was made, the Revolut live tracking portfolio value was 769.42 EUR.
+A difference because of Yahoo Finances non real-time information.